pascallaliberte/sharpen.page/_posts/2020-05-29-funnels-explain-minority-purchase-scenarios.md

 [confidence]: {% post_url 2019-04-04-product-ready-to-launch %}
 [not-yet-product]: {% post_url 2019-11-29-product-yes-no-or-not-yet %}

+Multiple funnels describing multiple pathways?
+Behavorial analytics and heat maps?
+You know you could go in that direction.

-In a way, you [don't have enough traffic to run experiments][how-much-traffic], and your analytics alone can't be modelled to give you the whole story.
+But at the stage you're at, your analytics alone can't be modelled to give you the whole story, not with your constraints.
+You [don't have enough traffic to run experiments][how-much-traffic].
+You can't wait months to get behavorial analytics to show some clues.

 [how-much-traffic]: {% post_url 2019-07-05-how-much-traffic-needed-to-start-ab-testing %}

-And there's a reason you've stayed in analytics-land.
+But there's a reason you've stayed in analytics-land, up till now.
 That's because you've seen mixed results going to the other side: the qualitative side didn't have enough hard truths.

 ## Getting Qualitative, Only With Actual _Reality_